flexascript/vscode-extension/README.md

 # Flexa Syntax Highlight

-A simple syntax highlight for basec script language.
+A simple syntax highlight for Flexa script.